-In eighth grade I won my first award for writing about why I liked living the USA.
-As a Scottish immigrant I learned the value of storytelling as a shared family event.
-Both of these experiences encouraged an interest in writing.
+In eigth grade I won my first award for writing about why I liked living the U.S.A.
+My mother influenced my love of books.
+As a Scottish immigrant I learned the value of storytelling as a shared family event where stories of life in Scotland was told.
+These experiences encouraged an interest in writing.

-Creating characters and scenarios are easy enough for me as I rely upon, not only family history, but the great era and place I grew up in: Glasgow Scotland and San Francisco during the colorful 1960's.
+Creating characters and scenarios are easy enough for me as I rely upon, not only family history, but the great era and places I lived: Glasgow, Scotland and came of age in San Francisco during the colorful 1960's.

-I went to school with the nuns, more fodder, for stories and later in life chose to become a pagan, Wiccan, which I find stimulating spiritually.
+Educated by the nuns (in habits) provided more fodder for stories.
+As did many in the 1960's and '70's I experimented with other religions and later in life chose to become a pagan, Wiccan, which I find stimulating spiritually.
 Writing about religious beliefs and acceptance of people different than the 'norm' is important to me.
 Being a Wiccan and a person with strong psychic abilities I've taken a lot of criticism.
 But my good Scottish heritage keeps me committed to my beliefs.

-No matter what ever becomes of my writing, it has been a fantastic time, taking me traveling from the West to the East Coast and meeting people from everywhere.
-That in itself is a reward.
+No matter what ever becomes of my writing, it has been a fantastic voyage, taking me traveling from the West to the East Coast, and meeting people from many professionas everywhere.
+That, in itself is a reward.